The 7 best car seats for 5-year-olds tried and tested by mums

 Updated on

-If your toddler is outgrowing their car seat or you’re in the market for a car seat that’ll last for years to come, we’ve found the best car seats for five-year-olds that’ll keep them as safe and secure as possible, no matter how much they wriggle!
+If your toddler is outgrowing their car seat or you’re in the market for a car seat that’ll last for years to come, we’ve found the best car seats for 5-year-olds that’ll keep them as safe and secure as possible, no matter how much they wriggle!

 In the UK, all children need a car seat until the age of 12-years-old, or if they are less than 135cm tall.
-As a result, the car seat market is flooded with various different types of car seats from toddler car seats that rear-face to baby-only car seats, and others that'll last from birth all the way up and into their tweens.
+As a result, the car seat market is flooded with various different types of car seats from toddler car seats that rear-face to baby-only car seats and others that'll last from birth all the way up and into their tweens.

 We've tried and tested an array of car seats for 5-year-olds to find the ones that'll give your backseat buddy the optimal safety they require, as well as broken down everything you need to know and be looking for in the right car seat for your child.